PolMestres/polmestres.github.io/research.md

 ---
 ### Uncertainty Quantification for Safe Control

-In this line of work we develop techniques (such as Distributionally Robust Optimization or Gaussian Process Regression) to quantify the model uncertainty often encountered in real-world applications of safety critical control.
+In this line of work we leverage different techniques such as Distributionally Robust Optimization or Gaussian Process Regression to quantify the model uncertainty often encountered in real-world applications of safety critical control.
 We also develop ways to integrate such uncertainty quantifiers in the control design pipeline while still retaining the safety and computational efficiency guarantees.

 ---